 Audit a page's accessibility

-In general, use the Audits panel to determine if:
+In general, use the accessibility checks under the Lighthouse panel to determine if:

 - A page is properly marked up for screen readers.

 - The text elements on a page have sufficient contrast ratios.
-See also View the contrast ratio of a text element in the Color Picker.
+See also Make your website more readable.

 To audit a page:

 Go to the URL that you want to audit.

 In DevTools, click the Lighthouse tab.
 DevTools shows you various configuration options.